Date of Incorporation :April,07,1989

 |Executive Vice President, Airport Div.||Yeh Shih-Chung|

-Bachelor degree in Industrial Managemet, National Taiwan University of Science and Technology
+Bachelor of Industrial Management, National Taiwan Institute of Technology

 |Executive Vice President, Computer Div.||Fang Gwo-Shianng|